qdsang/TinyMPC.github.io/docs/get-started/examples.md

 ### Validate with python

 TinyMPC will automatically compile the generated code into a new python module called `tinympcgen`, which will exist inside the output folder as a file with the name `tinympcgen.python-version-and-system-type.so`.
 To use it, just `import tinympcgen`, then set the reference trajectory if desired with `set_x_ref` and `set_u_ref`, set the initial state with `set_x0`, and then call `solve`.
 The python interpreter must have access to the newly generated module.
-This can be done by creating a python file with the following code in the generated directory, for example.
+This can be done by creating new a python file with the following code in the generated directory, for example.

 ``` py
 import numpy as np